realvitya/clicol_plugin_aspath/README.md

 	 *>                    10.123.234.154                         0 21302 13979 65120 64932 ?
 ATT ABC --- EFH

 Sitecode mappings are read from `~/.clicol/plugin-aspath.db`.

 Format of that file:
-{ASNUM}\t{DESCRIPTION}\t{SITECODE}
+`{ASNUM}\t{DESCRIPTION}\t{SITECODE}`

-More column is ok.
+3 columns required, more columns are ok.
 Column separator is TAB!
 Example:

 	21302	AT&T EAME	ATT	-	Vendor
 	13979	AT&T NA	ATT